Skip to main content

 Available Style Override Properties

-buttonstringCSS styles for buttons
+buttonstringCSS styles for buttons1.9

-linkstringCSS styles for links
+linkstringCSS styles for links1.9

-titlestringCSS styles for titles
+titlestringCSS styles for titles1.9

 CSS class names